andreasch86/PapAIrus/markdown_docs/llm_refactor_plan.md

 ## Current Observations

-- `papairus/llm_provider.py` builds either a Gemini-based chat client (`VertexGeminiLLM`) or a local Gemma client through llama-index Ollama bindings, keyed off `ChatCompletionSettings.model`.
+- `papairus/llm_provider.py` builds either a Gemini-based chat client (`GeminiBackend`) or a local Gemma client through llama-index Ollama bindings, keyed off `ChatCompletionSettings.model`.
 The logic is centralized and tightly coupled to llama-index primitives.
 - `papairus/docstring_generator.py` relies on a callable `llm_client` that exposes a `chat(messages)` method and constructs prompts inline when the backend is not the built-in AST mode.
 - `papairus/chat_engine.py` pulls an LLM via `build_llm` and formats prompts using `chat_template`, with no explicit distinction between conversational chat and docstring generation modes.